-Bradley out of starting lineup for Red Sox, has MRI on knee
+Bradley misses game with injured knee, hopes to avoid DL

-DETROIT (AP) -- Jackie Bradley Jr. was out of the starting lineup for the Boston Red Sox on Sunday after hurting his right knee in the ninth inning of the previous game at Detroit.
+DETROIT (AP) -- Jackie Bradley Jr. says he's hopeful he can avoid the disabled list after missing Boston's game at Detroit on Sunday because of an injured right knee.

-Bradley fell to the ground after rounding first base when he hit a flyout Saturday.
-He was able to walk off and seemed OK, but manager John Farrell said before Sunday's game against the Tigers that Bradley was dealing with some soreness and swelling, so he had an MRI.
-Farrell said the team was waiting for the images to be reviewed.
+Bradley fell to the ground after rounding first base when he hit a flyout in Saturday's loss to the Tigers.
+He was able to walk off and seemed OK, but manager John Farrell said before Sunday's game that Bradley was dealing with some soreness and swelling, so he had an MRI.

-Boston activated right-hander Matt Barnes from the bereavement list and optioned righty Noe Ramirez to Triple-A Pawtucket.
+''The MRI shows that he has some inflammation and, I guess you'd call, a sprain to the outside of the knee,'' Farrell said after the game.

-The Red Sox have had several players out sick recently, but Mookie Betts returned to the lineup Sunday.
+Bradley said he still feels as though he can move around pretty well.
+He was set to head back to Boston for further examination.

 ---